saeed402/int-2023/50 Commands of Linux.md

 **16. uniq command**

 *The uniq command is used to form a sorted list in which every word will occur only once.*
+Example:

+Apples

+Bananas

+*For finding non-duplicates only, with uniq use -u*

+	`sort filename.txt | uniq -u`

+Example:

+Pear

+*For finding count, with uniq use -c*

+	`sort filename.txt | uniq -c`

+Example:

+4 Apples

+6 Bananas

+1 Pear

+*For finding count in asc order, with uniq use -c*

+	`sort filename.txt | uniq -c | sort -n`

+Example:

+1 Pear

+4 Apples

+6 Bananas

 ````syntax
 command <fileName> | uniq